-A master fund is a vehicle that facilitates the investment by a regulated feeder fund (which is a mutual fund regulated by CIMA that conducts more than 51 per cent of its investing through a master fund) in the underlying assets pursuant to a particular investment strategy.
-A master fund does not benefit from the single investor exemption or fall within the exempted fund classification (15 or fewer investors).
+A Cayman Islands entity into which a CIMA regulated feeder fund (which is a mutual fund regulated by CIMA that conducts more than 51 per cent of its investing through a master fund) invests is classified as a 'master fund' under the MF Act.
+A master fund does not benefit from the single investor exemption or fall within the limited investor fund classification (15 or fewer investors).

 For example, a typical master/feeder structure may involve a Cayman Islands feeder fund and a US feeder fund being set up to invest in a Cayman Islands master fund.
 If the Cayman Islands feeder fund were registered or licenced by CIMA then the master fund would have to register.

-However, if the Cayman Islands feeder fund is not required to register with CIMA (for example, because it is a single investor fund or it is an exempted fund) and the only other investor is the US feeder fund, the master fund would not have to register with CIMA and is not considered to be a mutual fund.
+However, if the Cayman Islands feeder fund is not required to register with CIMA (for example, because it is a single investor fund) and the only other investor is the US feeder fund, the master fund would instead be classified as a standard mutual fund and would likely register as a registered mutual fund with CIMA.